 To join the Wickham History Society, please contact the Secretary.

 As with many societies, WHS has had to think about how we might continue to hold meetings as, under the current guidelines, it is not feasible to hold in-person meetings.

-Our meetings will be ‘virtual’ using Zoom for the foreseeable future, at least through the end of this year.
+All meetings will be ‘virtual’ using Zoom for the foreseeable future.

 2020 AUTUMN PROGRAMME